demisto/content/Packs/DSPM/Integrations/DSPM/README.md

 # Overview
-The Prisma Cloud DSPM(Data Security Posture Management) Integration enhances the management and remediation of DSPM risks.
+The Prisma Cloud DSPM(Data Security Posture Management) integration enhances the management and remediation of DSPM risks.
 The integration provides users with actionable data, insights and a seamless workflow for addressing potential security threats.

 # Use Cases
 - Remediation of DSPM out-of-the-box risks based on automated playbooks.
-- Close or update risks by Interacting with DSPM API using a dedicated list of building blocks.
+- Close or update risks by interacting with DSPM API using a dedicated list of building blocks.
 - Distribute DSPM risks to other systems.

 # Prerequisites
- 1. An active Prisma Cloud DSPM account.
+ 1. An active Prisma Cloud DSPM account
- 2. Slack V3 Pack.
+ 2. Slack V3 Pack
- 3. AWS-S3 Pack.
+ 3. AWS-S3 Pack
- 4. Core REST APIs pack.
+ 4. Core REST APIs pack
- 5. Atlassian Jira v3 Pack.
+ 5. Atlassian Jira v3 Pack
- 6. Google Cloud Storage Pack. ( Optional )
+ 6. Google Cloud Storage Pack ( Optional )
- 7. Azure Storage Container Pack. ( Optional )
+ 7. Azure Storage Container Pack ( Optional )

 ## Configure Cortex XSOAR on Prisma Cloud DSPM